 To cut back on expenses we ripped out all of the carpeting ourselves and tore down any existing wallpaper.
 Additionally, we gutted the kitchen and ripped up the tile floor to discover it was asbestos tile – which we remediated.
 I know you’ve heard this time and time again, but there are always surprises in an old house.
 Underneath all of the carpet was beautiful white oak.

 I was ecstatic because A) we could keep the original flooring of the home and B) we didn’t have to come out of pocket for brand new hardwood.
 We assumed underneath the asbestos tile there would also be white oak!
 Nope!
 It was pine.
+You can cut expenses even further by using credit cards that offer cash back, rewards, or other bonuses for shopping at stores you might frequent during a remodel, both online and brick-and-mortar.

 We had Cleveland Hardwood Restoration come out to see what we could do to match the small pine area.
 Jessie, the owner, was absolutely amazing.
 You could tell she lived and breathed hardwood restoration.
 She looked at the floors with wonder.
 As if each plank was an old gem she could bring back to life.
 We decided to integrate new white oak with the existing and create a transition piece where the old and new would match up.
 It turned out stunning.